jeremyButtler/find--Co-infections/source/scoreReadsSrc/README.md

 ## Install:

-make
+make;

-mv scoreReads /path/to/install
+mv scoreReads /path/to/install;

-chmod a+x /path/to/install/scoreReads
+chmod a+x /path/to/install/scoreReads;

 ## How to use: